mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

         - you lose out a lot of pruning, you will compute more nodes.
 - Good child ordering improves effectiveness of pruning
     - The effectiveness of alpha–beta pruning is highly dependent on the order in which the states are examined
+    - the best thing that you would be able to do is actually like try to expand the optimal play first, so at to prune a lot.
 - With “perfect ordering”:
     - Time complexity drops to O(b<sup>m/2</sup>)
     - Doubles solvable depth!